umgbhalla/starred/README.md

 ## Others

+- [metacall/gsoc-2022](https://github.com/metacall/gsoc-2022) - List of project ideas for students applying to the Google Summer of Code program in 2022 (GSoC 2022).
 - [EmilHernvall/dnsguide](https://github.com/EmilHernvall/dnsguide) - A guide to writing a DNS Server from scratch in Rust
 - [ChristianWitts/DevOpsPrimer](https://github.com/ChristianWitts/DevOpsPrimer) - A Brief List of Introductory Resources for Learning About DevOps
 - [primer/figma](https://github.com/primer/figma) - Primer, GitHub's design system, available on Figma.